 - Eye Contact: May cause eye burns.
 May cause permanent corneal injury.
 May cause severe eye irritation.

 - Ingestion: May cause burns of the mouth, throat and stomach.
 Aspiration in to the lungs may occur during ingestion or vomiting, resulting in lung injury.

 - Exposure Limits: Not available

-Since the crystals need to be diluted with water, the chances of using while wet are greatly increased.
-And, yes, it does cause irritation which is why I wear gloves and long sleeved shirts when working with it.
+Since the crystals need to be diluted with water, the chances of using them while wet are greatly increased.
+And, yes, it does cause irritation which is why I wear gloves and long-sleeved shirts when working with it.
 Also, it can damage wooden areas such as crown molding or baseboards.
 When in use before painting, there isn’t much worry about the colors being worn off.
 However, if there are adjoining areas that won’t be painted it is best to put down masking tape to prevent damage.

 The Contender: Blue Bear 700DG Degreaser

-For my most recent painting project, I had a good amount of patch work to do and wanted to make sure that the surface was clear of any particles that would blemish the finish.
+For my most recent painting project, I had a good amount of patchwork to do and wanted to make sure that the surface was clear of any particles that would blemish the finish.
 I opted for a new product, a cleaner and degreaser concentrate from Franmar – Blue Bear 700DG Degreaser (formerly known as EMERGE).
-They also offer a ready to use option.
+They also offer a ready-to-use option.